unow0517/RANKERS/README.md

 [therankers.de](https://therankers.de)

-USED STACK: REACTJS, NODEJS, MYSQL, AWS, NGINX, CERTBOT,
+USED STACK: Reactjs, Express, Nodejs, Mysql, AWS, Nginx, Virtual Box

 The idea of this project comes up as soons as I saw the table-tennis table in the campus of [42 Heilbronn](https://www.42heilbronn.de/).

-Students can have a match with random user in the time they want, so they can get to know other students playing table-tennis.
+Users within 42 Heilbronn can have a match with random user in the time they want, so they can get to know each other playing table-tennis.

+Any Contributions are always welcome.